se1tovvv/MiniJarvis/README.md

    - streams 24kHz PCM to MAX98357A
    - LED indicates speech vs. silence
 7. User scrolls multi-line responses with scroll SMD button

+## Important note
+There is a single esp32 firmware file, which you upload once.
+To reach full working structure smoothly, I added 3 more files on the Python server side, which I recomend changing step by step.

+1. When running default.py, say "Jarvis" or "Assistant" to wake him up.
+Ideally, when you speak, the LED must turn on untill you stop.
+Ask several questions, and if there are no mistakes, proceed to advanced.py

+2. Run advanced.py, which has full PC control function.
+Try saying "Jarvis", open Google Chrome and etc.
+3. After that, final.py allows user to run music from YouTube and Apple Music.
+Say "Jarvis", turn on Travis Scott as example, which will open youtube.
+There is additional command for macOS users, as I added a feature to open Apple Music.

+When running the server, it is better to use small vosk models for fast server start.
+However, such models are innacurate, so after successful lauch of all funcitons, switch to larger VOSK models for better speech-to-text recognition.
+Don't forget to allow VSC to control the PC!

 ## 🏁 Installation (Quick Guide)